Henry Bartle Frere: Family life

 On 10 October 1844, he married Catherine Arthur, daughter of Sir George Arthur, 1st Baronet, who was the Governor of Bombay and to whom he had been appointed private secretary two years earlier.

 Their five children were: Mary Eliza Isabella Frere (born 1845 at Bitton, Gloucestershire); Catherine Frances Frere (born 1849 in the East Indies, who edited The Cookery Book of Lady Clark of Tillypronie in 1909); Georgina Hamilton Chichester Frere (born c.
 1850 in the East Indies); Bartle Compton Arthur Frere (born c.
 1855 in Paddington, Middlesex); and Eliza Frederica Jane Frere (born c.
 1857 in Wimbledon, London).

 India

-After leaving the East India Company College Frere was appointed a writer in the Bombay (now Mumbai) civil service in 1834.
-Having passed his language examination, he was appointed assistant collector at Poona (now Pune) in 1835, and in 1842 he was chosen as private secretary to Sir George Arthur, Governor of Bombay.
-Two years later he became a political resident at the court of Raja Shahji of Satara; on the rajah's death in 1848 he administered the province both before and after its formal annexation in 1849.
+After leaving the East India Company College Frere was appointed a writer in the Bombay Presidency civil service in 1834.
+Having passed his language examination, he was appointed assistant collector at Poona in 1835, and in 1842 he was chosen as private secretary to Sir George Arthur, Governor of Bombay.
+Two years later he became a political resident at the court of Raja Shahaji of Satara; on the raja's death in 1848 he administered the province both before and after its formal annexation in 1849.